 Borjomi has drawn visitors to its mineral springs and forested gorge since the days of the Russian Empire.
 Today the resort town remains one of the most popular day trips and weekend escapes from Tbilisi, thanks to its hot springs, hiking trails in Borjomi-Kharagauli National Park, a scenic cable car, and proximity to the Bakuriani ski resort.

 The town sits 160 kilometres west of Tbilisi in the Samtskhe-Javakheti region.
 Driving takes roughly two to three hours on the main east-west highway, while the train is a slower but atmospheric alternative.
-This guide breaks down every option for 2026 so you can pick the one that fits your schedule and budget.
+Compare the 2026 options below by schedule, comfort, budget, and how much freedom you want after arrival.

 Quick Comparison Table